RSZ-Nld/Esp32-si4735-Seperat-Enc-Displ-Vol-RF-Gain/Readme.md

 Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341, also works with 4 Inch ILI9488 Display
 Initial code and job this files is a great PE0MGB Gert ( V. 3.5.ino) ...and PU2CLR Ricardo for Si4735 library and SSB patch, Mod.
 V. 4.0 ( original) made by Bernard Binns, Ralph Xavier Mod.
-V. 5.2a made by  IU4ALH Antonino
-V4.11 made by  IU4ALH Antonino
+V. 5.2a made by  IU4ALH Antonino  see https://github.com/IU4ALH/IU4ALH V4.11 made by  IU4ALH Antonino

 Works also with Harduino V4.1x